Commercialization of Thai Massage in Thailand

 But then again today, there are also very good and in-depth Thai Healing Arts trainings available, there’s plenty of research going on, information is easier to obtain, top healers and teachers are more accessible, and there’s more knowledge about “what’s what and what’s not.”

-Additionally, there’s a whole set of Thai governmental regulations and curricula with regard to Thai Traditional Medicine and Thai Massage training, which depending on the trainers is adhered to more or less conscientiously and making the quality of trainings better, well, in any case… theoretically.
+Additionally, there’s a whole set of Thai governmental regulations and curricula with regard to Thai Traditional Medicine and Thai Massage training, which depending on the trainers is adhered to more or less conscientiously and making the quality of trainings better, well, in any case … theoretically.

-As long as schools or trainers clearly tell that a training of a few days is only a very superficial introduction, I don’t think much harm is done.
+As for the very short courses and workshops, I just think, well … at least people have a chance to get a taste of Thai Massage, and that’s perhaps better than no publicity or promotion at all for the art.
+As long as schools or trainers honestly tell that a Thai Massage training of a few days is only a very superficial introduction, I don’t think much harm is done.

 Related Articles